vatine/sressays/on-microservices.md

 ## The case against micro-services

 Going for a MSA for your system comes with a cost.

 A monolith has inter-component calls going at "the speed of RAM", whereas a call between two microservices are "at the speed of the network".
 This may still be fast, but it is by necessity longer than that of just a call between functions in the same binary.

-MSA is more complicated to write and maintain than a monolith.
-It is also (probably) more complicated to operate.
+It is harder to write the full system when using MSA than it is to do it as a monlith.
+Partly because you smiply have more build targets, partly because some of your tests can end up needing more than a single running thing (or, you end up with extensive mocking).

 ## The case for using micro-services

-Micro-services allow for scaling different components differently.
-This means that a component whose resource consumptions are linear in the incoming request load can be scaled up slower than a component that is super-linear.
+Micro-services allow for scaling different parts of your service differently.
+This means that a component whose resource consumptions are linear in the incoming request load can be scaled up slower than a component that is (say) O(n log n) in resoucre requirements.
+Or, indeed, one that is inherently O(n ** 2) (which, hopefully, does not partake in all possible API calls).

-It makes it possible to replace just a single component with a new version.
+It makes it possible to replace just a single component ("microservice" with a new version.

 If the "world-facing API surface" (from here on forwards, "the front-end" or "FE") is made in-house, the microservice architecture can be re-worked without any client-side changes.
-Depending on how API(s) are exposed in a third-party FE, this may or may not work.
+Depending on how API(s) are exposed in a third-party FE, this may or may not work, we will touch on that in the next section.

 ## The case against third-party API managers